Hello Blacksburg Community Gardeners,

 The Wong Park Community Garden Opened in Spring of 2020 in the Wong Park off Wilson Street in Blacksburg, Virginia.
 The garden has 15 community garden plots with priority given to the Bennett Hill/Progress neighborhood gardeners and then to the larger community.

 The Hale Community Garden is a 5 acre of community garden located at the north end of the town of Blacksburg, Virginia.
 Established in 2009, the garden is a hub of community activity.
-Our land was donated by Arlean Hale Lambert.
+The land was donated by Arlean Hale Lambert.

 Along with providing space for community members to garden, we host gardening classes, potluck suppers and groups + individuals wanting to participate in growing food.
 Our aim is to provide a learning and service environment for anyone interested while promoting the growing of healthy food and dynamic community.

-The Hale Community Garden and the Wong Park Community Garden are programs of Live, Work, Eat, Gather, Inc.
+The Hale Community Garden, the Wong Park Community Garden and the Garrison Garden at Cedar Hill Park are programs of Live, Work, Eat, Gather, Inc.

-The mission of Live, Work, Eat, Gather, Inc. is to cultivate and nourish community through the support of local food and farms, the creation and growth of jobs, the security of a home, and the gathering of friends and neighbors.
+The mission of Live, Work, Eat, Gather, Inc. is to cultivate and nourish community through the support of local food and farms, the creation and growth of jobs, the advocacy of a home, and the gathering of friends and neighbors.